Admiral Hari Kumar takes charge as new Navy chief | Law-Order

 - India

-Admiral R Hari Kumar on Tuesday took charge as the new chief of the Indian Navy after incumbent Admiral Karambir Singh retired from service.
+Admiral R Hari Kumar on Tuesday took charge as the new chief of the Indian Navy after incumbent Admiral Karambir Singh retired after 41 years of service.

-Admiral Kumar was serving as the Flag Officer Commanding-in-Chief of the Western Naval Command before taking the reins of the force.
+Admiral Kumar was serving as the Flag Officer Commanding-in-Chief of the Western Naval Command before taking the reins of the force as the 25th chief of the Naval Staff.

+Kumar hugged and touched his mother Vijayalakshmi's feet seeking blessings after taking charge.

+''It is a great honour for me to take over as the 25th chief of the Naval Staff of the Indian Navy.
+The Navy's focus is on national maritime interests and maritime security challenges,'' he told reporters.

+''We will put all strength for this.
+My predecessors have guided the Navy with visionary leadership.
+I too wish to take the Navy forward in the same direction and build on their achievements and accomplishments to move towards jointness,'' Admiral Kumar said.

+His remarks on jointness are seen as a reference to the ambitious theaterisation plan.

-Born on April 12, 1962, Admiral Kumar was commissioned on January 1, 1983, into the executive branch of the Indian Navy.
+Admiral Singh said, ''I am handing over the charge to a very illustrious and professional teammate who has an excellent run in the services.
+I am sure, under his leadership, the Navy will achieve higher heights of glory.''
+Born on April 12, 1962, Admiral Kumar was commissioned into the executive branch of the Indian Navy on January 1, 1983.

-During his long and distinguished service spanning nearly 39 years, the Admiral has served in a variety of command, staff and instructional appointments.
-Admiral Kumar's sea command includes INS Nishank, missile corvette INS Kora and guided-missile Destroyer INS Ranvir.

 Admiral Kumar has undergone courses at the Naval War College, the US, Army War College, Mhow and Royal College of Defence Studies, the UK.